top of page

 David G. Robertson

 David G. Robertson is a lecturer in religious studies at the Open University, cofounder of the Religious Studies Project, and coeditor of Implicit Religion.
-He is the author of UFOs, the New Age and Conspiracy Theories: Millennial Conspiracism (2016) and coeditor of The Handbook of Conspiracy Theories and Contemporary Religion (2018).
+He is the author of UFOs, Conspiracy Theories and the New Age: Millennial Conspiracism (2016) and coeditor of The Handbook of Conspiracy Theories and Contemporary Religion (2018).

 John A. Robertson